 Ask about trial days.
 Most camps offer a single-day trial before you commit to a full week.
 Use it – especially for younger kids who’ve never been to a structured camp before.

 Check the pickup window.
-Most Dubai summer camps run roughly 8am to 1pm or 3pm.
+Most Dubai summer camps run roughly 8 am to 1 pm or 3 pm.
 If you’re working, confirm the pickup arrangements and whether extended care is available before booking.

 Confirm 2026 pricing directly.
 All prices in this guide are based on 2024-2025 benchmarks.
-Call or WhatsApp each camp before booking – most update pricing annually and some offer early-bird discounts if you book before May.
+Call or WhatsApp each camp before booking – most update pricing annually, and some offer early-bird discounts if you book before May.

 Wow-Emirates Expert Tip: If you have two or more kids, always ask about sibling discounts before paying – most Dubai camps offer 10-20% off the second child without advertising it.
 Worth one phone call.